khanonjs/khanon.js-website/public/docs/3-defining-the-camera.md

 }
 ```

 Cameras are too complex to configure, so Khanon.js doesn't provide a common configuration method.
-The [initialize](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html#initialize) method is mandatory. **You must create a [Babylon camera](https://doc.babylonjs.com/typedoc/classes/BABYLON.Camera) and return it**.
-Create it using the Babyon `scene` property provided in the first argument.
+The [onInitialize](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html#onInitialize) method is mandatory. **You must create a [Babylon camera](https://doc.babylonjs.com/typedoc/classes/BABYLON.Camera) and return it**.
+Create it using the Babyon [`scene`](https://doc.babylonjs.com/typedoc/classes/BABYLON.Scene) class provided in the first argument.
 This camera will be used by Khanon.js.

 You can access the [Babyon camera](https://doc.babylonjs.com/typedoc/classes/BABYLON.Camera) from the [`babylon`](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html#babylon) accessor.